linda-seiter/CMSC115_2258/unit1_lab_vscode/README.md

 ### Run CourseWelcomeTest

+Many of the tasks you'll do will involve writing a program to produce some expected output.
+For each task, you need to test the program to check the output.
 The current code produces the text shown in the **Actual Output** column below.
 However, assume the code should produce the text in the **Expected Output** column.

 | Expected Output                           | Actual Output                 |
 | ----------------------------------------- | ----------------------------- |
 | Welcome to CMCS 115.<br>Let's learn Java! | Welcome.<br>Let's learn Java! |

-Many of the tasks you'll do will involve writing a program to produce some expected output.
-For each task, you need to test the program to check the output.

-We'll use a very popular testing framework named Junit.
+We'll use a very popular testing framework named Junit to test our code.
 For each regular Java class, we use a separate Junit class to test the functionality.

 - Java class `CourseWelcome`
 - Junit test class `CourseWelcomeTest`